 Curt and his wife, Michelle, both born and raised in Jacksonville, FL, have lived in Atlanta for 8 years.
 They have two young children, Samuel and Virginia, who were both born in Atlanta.
 Curt is a graduate of The Florida State University (as is Michelle) and Southeastern Baptist Theological Seminary in Wake Forest, NC.
 Before planting The Village Church, Curt served as a college minister in Romania and was on pastoral staff at several regional churches where he ministered to teenagers and parents of teenagers.
 Contact Curt at: [email protected]

 Carlyn is originally from Thomasville, GA and the youngest of three girls.
 She received her bachelor’s degree in Studio Art at Furman University, where she also fell in love with youth ministry through her involvement in Young Life.
 In 2006, she moved to Atlanta to work with middle school youth and pursue a graduate degree in counseling.
 In May 2010, Carlyn joined The Village Church team as the part-time admin while she finished her schooling.
 Carlyn now holds a Master’s in Professional Counseling from Richmont Graduate University, and currently serves as the admin and counselor at The Village Church.
 Contact Carlyn at: [email protected]

-The Village Church at Vinings is connected to the global Anglican Communion through the Anglican Mission in America (AMiA).
+The Village Church at Vinings is connected to the global Anglican Communion through the Anglican Church of North America (ACNA), and under the authority of the Rt.
+Rev. Foley Beach, Bishop of the Anglican Diocese of the South.
 We join with over 70 million Anglicans worldwide rooted in the beliefs of the English Reformation.

 What exactly does it mean to be Anglican?